Mike Sacks

 Mike Sacks is an American author and comedy writer based in New York City.
 He has contributed to the New Yorker, McSweeney's, Esquire, Salon, Vanity Fair, GQ, Believer, Vice, the New York Times and the Washington Post.
 Sacks is a New York Times bestselling author.
 His works have been featured on Vulture’s “Best Comedy Books of the Year” list.

 Sacks has written four comedy audio projects, two through Audible, featuring Jon Hamm, Rhea Seehorn, Andy Richter, Paul F. Tompkins, Philip Baker Hall, Bobby Moynihan, John Waters, Adam Scott, Gillian Jacobs, Bob Odenkirk, Laraine Newman, and others.

 Sacks has been featured in Vanity Fair, The Washington Post, The New York Times, The New Orleans Picayune, The Onion AV Club, Vulture, McSweeney's, Believer magazine, Cracked, and other publications.
 He has appeared on BBC, CNN and NPR's Weekend Edition.

 In 2017, Sacks created a vanity press imprint dubbed "Sunshine Beam Publishing" which he created "primarily to publish stuff no one else would publish."

 Early life

 Sacks was born in Virginia and raised in Maryland.
 He attended Winston Churchill High School before attending Tulane University in New Orleans.

 Comedy projects

+The Return of Sno Topp

+In March 2026 it was announced that Chris Elliott would star in a five-part audio stand-alone comedy series for the Sonar Network, written by Mike Sacks, to premiere in early 2027.
+The name of the project is "The Return of Sno Topp," and will co-star Rhea Seehorn, Jon Hamm, Lauren Adams, and Bridey Elliott.

 StanLand

 In June 2025, a new 5-part audio comedy project by Mike Sacks and SG Wilson premiered at the Tribeca Festival.
-"StanLand" debuted on The Sonar Network on July 29, 2025, and stars Jon Hamm, John Waters, Bobby Moynihan, Rhea Seehorn, Timm Sharp, Steve Little, Lauren Adams, and others.
+"StanLand" debuted on the Sonar Network on July 29, 2025, and stars Jon Hamm, John Waters, Bobby Moynihan, Rhea Seehorn, Timm Sharp, Steve Little, Lauren Adams, and others.
 The story concerns a Maryland man who discovers and then ruins a pristine magical land, much like Narnia.

+Stanland was nominated for a Best Fiction Podcast at the 2026 Ambies.